Clinical Microbiology Short Essay Question And Answers

 • Anaemia

 Question 3.
-The life cycle of plasmodium in mosquito
+The life cycle of the plasmodium in the mosquito

 Answer:

-• The sexual development of plasmodium occurs in mosquito
+• The sexual development of the plasmodium occurs in the mosquito

-• It starts in the human host by the formation of Gametocytes
+• It starts in the human host with the formation of Gametocytes

 • The cycle includes the following steps

-• Bite of female anopheles from the patient
+• Bite of a female anopheles from the patient

 • Mature sexual forms develop in the mosquito